|Parliaments and Local Councils||(Legislative Council abolished 1922)

 |Full preferential voting (number every square in the order of your preferences).||Optional Preferential Voting for divided councils and First-Past-The-Post for undivided.
 Mayors are elected under the Optional Preferential Voting system.|

 |Enrolment and Voting Eligibility||Same as for Commonwealth, an elector must have resided in the Queensland electoral district for one month.

 A British subject (who is not an Australian citizen) in order to be entitled for enrolment under the Elections Act (1983) on 31 December 1991, the person had to be on an Australian (Commonwealth, State or Territory) roll between 1 May and 1 August 1983.

 Prisoners who are serving a term of imprisonment are not eligible to vote.

 |Electors eligible to vote for the Legislative Assembly.|

-Change Commission may not act until the Minister for Local Government proposes a change.
+The Electoral Commissioner is a member of the Local Government Change Commission, which reviews local government boundaries.
+However the Change Commission may not act until the Minister for Local Government proposes a change.